Bald eagle: Habitat

 The bald eagle occurs during its breeding season in virtually any kind of American wetland habitat such as seacoasts, rivers, large lakes or marshes or other large bodies of open water with an abundance of fish.
 Studies have shown a preference for bodies of water with a circumference greater than 11 km, and lakes with an area greater than 10 km2 are optimal for breeding bald eagles.

 The bald eagle typically requires old-growth and mature stands of coniferous or hardwood trees for perching, roosting, and nesting.
 Tree species reportedly is less important to the eagle pair than the tree's height, composition and location.
 Perhaps of paramount importance for this species is an abundance of comparatively large trees surrounding the body of water.
 Selected trees must have good visibility, be over 20 m tall, an open structure, and proximity to prey.
 If nesting trees are in standing water such as in a mangrove swamp, the nest can be located fairly low, at as low as 6 m above the ground.
 In a more typical tree standing on dry ground, nests may be located from 16 to 38 m in height.
 In Chesapeake Bay, nesting trees averaged 82 cm in diameter and 28 m in total height, while in Florida, the average nesting tree stands 23 m high and is 23 cm in diameter.
 Trees used for nesting in the Greater Yellowstone area average 27 m high.
 Trees or forest used for nesting should have a canopy cover of no more than 60%, and no less than 20%, and be in close proximity to water.
 Most nests have been found within 200 m of open water.
 The greatest distance from open water recorded for a bald eagle nest was over 3 km, in Florida.

 Bald eagle nests are often very large in order to compensate for size of the birds.
 The largest recorded nest was found in Florida in 1963, and was measured at 2.9 m wide and 6.1 m deep.

 In Florida, nesting habitats often consist of mangrove swamps, the shorelines of lakes and rivers, pinelands, seasonally flooded flatwoods, hardwood swamps, and open prairies and pastureland with scattered tall trees.
 Favored nesting trees in Florida are slash pines (Pinus elliottii), longleaf pines (P. palustris), loblolly pines (P. taeda) and cypress trees, but for the southern coastal areas where mangroves are usually used.
 In Wyoming, groves of mature cottonwoods or tall pines found along streams and rivers are typical bald eagle nesting habitats.
 Wyoming eagles may inhabit habitat types ranging from large, old-growth stands of ponderosa pines (Pinus ponderosa) to narrow strips of riparian trees surrounded by rangeland.
 In Southeast Alaska, Sitka spruce (Picea sitchensis) provided 78% of the nesting trees used by eagles, followed by hemlocks (Tsuga) at 20%.
-Increasingly, eagles nest in human-made reservoirs stocked with fish.
+Increasingly, eagles nest near human-made reservoirs stocked with fish.